Contributing to MLSYSIM

 - Create a branch with a descriptive name:

-git checkout -b feat/add-b200-hardware - Make your changes following the patterns above
+git checkout -b feat/add-b200-hardware - Make your changes following the patterns in this guide

 - Run tests to confirm nothing is broken